 When conservative treatments aren’t enough to relieve your chronic back or leg pain, a spinal cord stimulator may provide the long-term solution you need.
-At Remedy Pain & Spine Solutions in Marina Del Rey, California, Akash Bajaj, MD, MPH, carefully determines the underlying cause of your pain, then precisely implants the innovative HF10® spinal cord stimulator, which stops pain messages from reaching your brain.
+At Remedy Pain & Spine Solutions in Marina Del Rey and Manhattan Beach, California, Akash Bajaj, MD, MPH, carefully determines the underlying cause of your pain, then precisely implants the innovative HF10® spinal cord stimulator, which stops pain messages from reaching your brain.
 To learn if you’re a good candidate for this innovative therapy, call the office or book an appointment online.

 Spinal cord stimulators block or mask the pain signals transmitted through nerves to your brain.
 Any time your body is in pain, sensory nerves transmit the message to your brain.
 You only feel the pain after your brain receives the nerve signal and interprets the message.